minhaz-nuzhat/ExperimentationPreviewDocs/how-to-setup-experimentation.md

 ### Configure the Data Source
 Enable Data Ingestion by selecting the checkbox to allow ingestion of impressions and events from the data source.
 If you deselect the checkbox, you can enable data ingestion later using the App Configuration portal by navigating to **Experimentation > Split Experimentation Workspace.**

+*Note: If you do not enable **Data Ingestion** for your Split Experimentation Workspace resource, feature evaluation and customer events will not be exported from your **Data Source** to Split.* <br/>

 Under Log Analytics workspace, select the Application Insights resource you want to use for this experiment (note: this has to be the same Application Insights Workspace that you connected to your App Configuration store in the previous step).

 Under **Export Destination Details**, select the Storage Account you want to use for storing impressions and events data.
 If you don’t have a Storage Account already, create one for free.
 A data export rule will be created in the selected Log Analytics workspace to export data to the storage account entered and configured below (note: when creating new Storage Account for Experimentation, you are required to use the same region as your Log Analytics Workspace).